hyperbrew/bolt-cep/README.md

 ## Config

-Update your CEP build and package settings in `cep.config.json`
+Update your CEP build and package settings in `cep.config.ts` safely typed

 Add your custom id in `src/js/shared.ts` as your scoped namepsace for ExtendScript